MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/file-sharing.md

 ### Receiving files
 1. Once the remote collaborator sends a file or image to the technician, the techniciancan select the file's link or image preview to open it and view larger.
 The file or image is **automatically downloaded** to the mobile device's **Downloads** folder.
 The technician can view the file in the Downloads folder.

-2. If the technician selects the remote collaborator's **image** preview, the image now takes up the technician's mobile device screen.
+2. If the technician selects the remote collaborator's **image** preview, the default application will open the image.
+If there are more than one app that supports this file type, then there will be a menu to choose the application to open the image.

-3. If the technician selects the remote collaborator's **file that is not a .jpg, .png, or .tiff** and the technician has an app that can open this file type, the technician can view the file in the app.
-The technician now has full access to the file.
+3. If the technician selects the remote collaborator's **file** and the technician has an app that can open this file type, the default application will open the file.
+If there are more than one app that supports this file type, then there will be a menu to choose the application to open the image.

 If the technician **does not** have an app that can open this file type, the technician cannot view the file.
 The technician is still prompted on how to open this file and the technician may download the corresponding app to open the file.